Practice

 Beginner Eastern Christian / Hesychast

 Most of us spend most of our lives looking outward.
 This is not entirely wrong — the world is there and it requires engagement.
-But the tradition observes that most outward attention is driven by interior states that we have not examined: we look for something because we are hungry, or anxious, or seeking validation, or fleeing boredom.
+But most outward attention is driven by interior states we have not examined: we look for something because we are hungry, or anxious, or seeking validation, or fleeing boredom.
 We engage the world from a set of interior postures that we rarely see because we rarely look at them.

 Inner attention begins by looking.

-The basic move of inner attention is a kind of interior pivot: from the outward gaze to the inward one.
-This sounds easy.
-If you try it now — close your eyes, turn your attention away from the external environment and toward what is happening inside — you will quickly discover that the mind does not stay inward readily.
-It generates an image, follows a thought, begins narrating, plans the next external engagement, or simply becomes blank in a way that does not feel like genuine awareness but like looking at a wall.
+Try it now.
+Close your eyes and turn your attention toward what is happening inside — not analyzing it, not judging it, just looking.
+What do you find?
+Most people find, immediately, that the mind does not stay inward readily.
+It generates an image, follows a thought, begins narrating, plans the next external engagement, or becomes blank in a way that does not feel like genuine awareness but like looking at a wall.

 All of this is information.
 The speed with which attention escapes inward examination is diagnostic: it tells you how unfamiliar this territory is, how little you have been here, how strongly the habituated outward orientation resists being redirected.